Moduli spaces of abstract and embedded Kummer varieties: Moduli space of embedded Kummer surfaces

-Consider an object of $\K^{\emb,\pre}_2$, \textit{i.e.}~a family of embedded Kummer varieties
+Consider an object of $\K^{\emb,\pre}_2$, i.e.~a family of embedded Kummer varieties

-By definition, every geometric fiber of the image inside $\mc B$ is an embedded Kummer variety, therefore there exists naturally an $\hh(D)$-bundle over $S$.
-We call $\xi\colon E\to S$ the principal $\hh(D)$-bundle associated to $\mc B$.
-We observe that $\xi^*\mc B$ is a trivial projective bundle, \textit{i.e.}~we have
+By definition, every geometric fiber of $\pi$ is an embedded Kummer variety, therefore by Lemma~\ref{lem_heis1}, $\mc B$ is naturally a $\hh$-bundle over $S$.
+We denote by $\xi\colon E\to S$ the principal $\hh$-bundle associated to $\mc B$.
+We observe that $\xi^*\mc B$ is a trivial projective bundle, i.e.~we have

 for some vector space $V$.
-By the universal property of the Hilbert scheme, there exists a unique morphism $m\colon E\to \hilb_{\p V}^{p(t)}$ which is $\hh(D)$-equivariant.
-By construction, we have that the image of $m$ is included in $W_2$, and finally the object $\Psi(K\to S)$ is
+By the universal property of the Hilbert scheme, there exists a unique morphism $m\colon E\to \hilb_{\p V}^{p(t)}$ which is $\hh$-equivariant.
+By construction, we have that the image of $m$ is included in $\widetilde U_2$, and finally the object $\Psi^{\pre}(K\to S)$ is